 The honest tradeoffs by route:

 In-house Webflow developer.
 Fastest iteration cycle, deepest product context, no agency markup.
-The downside: you're paying $90K to $130K fully loaded for someone who's idle most of the time, because marketing sites aren't a daily-shipping product.
-We see in-house Webflow hires get rolled into other roles within 18 months at most SaaS companies.
+The downside: you are paying $90K to $130K fully loaded for someone who is idle most of the time, because marketing sites are not a daily-shipping product.
+In-house Webflow hires often get rolled into other roles within 18 months at most SaaS companies.

 General freelance developer (non-Webflow Expert).
 Cheapest hourly rate, available on Upwork in five minutes.
-The downside is what you'd expect: they're learning the platform on your project, hit performance issues they can't diagnose, miss the schema work that gets your pages cited by ChatGPT, and leave you with a maintenance burden the next agency has to redo.
+The downside is what you would expect: they are learning the platform on your project, hit performance issues they cannot diagnose, miss the schema work that gets your pages cited by ChatGPT, and leave you with a maintenance burden the next agency has to redo.
 Pay for the Expert certification or pay twice.

 Webflow Expert agency (Professional or Enterprise Partner).
 Highest unit cost on a per-hour basis.
 Lowest total cost of ownership for any site you intend to keep growing over multiple years.
 The Expert program filters for portfolio depth, technical breadth, and ongoing platform fluency that solo freelancers rarely maintain.